Billie999/ANZ/README.md

 In order to achieve this goal, we will try a number of standard linear and non-linear algorithms to spot-check our problem in R. In general, our analysis can be broken down into 5 steps:

-descriptive statistics and data visualization to better understand the data data pre-processing in order to better expose the structure of the prediction problem to modeling algorithms evaluation of algorithms improving results by algorithm tuning and ensemble methods finalizing the model, making predictions and presenting results
+a) descriptive statistics and data visualization to better understand the data
+b) data pre-processing in order to better expose the structure of the prediction problem to modeling algorithms
+c) evaluation of algorithms
+d) improving results by algorithm tuning and ensemble methods
+e) finalizing the model, making predictions and presenting results